cycle/docs/annotated/prerequisites.md

 > Make sure to point class locator the directory with your domain entities only as the indexation operation is fairly expensive.
 Make sure that all of the entities are loadable by `composer autoload`.

 ## Notes
-Annotations are made Doctrine-like as a well established pattern.
+Annotations are made Doctrine-like since it's well established pattern.
 In your annotations you can use lower-cased or upper-cased notations.
 Both examples are valid:

 ```php
 /**